GIJack/android-wifi-audit-scripts/README.md

-**wifi_capture.sh** - capture packets with tcpdump. files are saved to Downloads/ directory in Android.
-Named and datestamped subcommands are:
+**wifi_capture.sh** - capture packets with tcpdump. files are saved to Downloads/ directory in Android, named and datestamped.

+subcommands are:

-* ap_beacon	- captures 802.11 base station beacons
+* ap_beacon	- captures 802.11 base station beacons, optionally specify MAC
-* ap_handshake	- captures 802.11 WPA/WPA2 handshakes
+* ap_handshake	- captures 802.11 WPA/WPA2 handshakes, optionally specify MAC
 * all_by_mac	- captures all frames associated with MAC address specified
 * all_by_name	- captures all frames associated with ESSID name
 * custom	- use raw tcpdump syntax